Terms and Conditions

 All calls and contacts are managed and logged in the same manner regardless of the means of receipt to ensure a consistent customer experience and auditable log of the issue from generation to closure.

-All issues are logged into the Microsoft CRM system at the point of receipt and have full visibility to the support team and members of NetEDI management.
+All issues are logged into the ServiceDesk system at the point of receipt and have full visibility to the support team and members of NetEDI management.

-On entry into the Microsoft CRM system a Case ID number is issued and used throughout the life of the support call to audit and refer to the original incident.
+On entry into the ServiceDesk system a Case ID number is issued and used throughout the life of the support call to audit and refer to the original incident.

 Note: Incidents are issued a Case ID number only once the call has been qualified by a support staff member, signifying that the call has been evaluated and that action has then been taken.
 Messages left for support via telephone, email or fax are assigned a number once contact has been made with the originator.